JongKI-PARK/algorithm/Chapter02/README.md

   4  MERGE-SORT(A, q + 1, r)
   5  MERGE(A, p, q, r)
  ```
 Continuing to divide a given array in half until there is one element takes $Θ(lg^n)$ time.
 So the overall time complexity of the MERGE-SORT algorithm is $Θ(n lg^n)$.
-The recursion relation of the Merge sort is T(n) = 2T(n/2) + Θ(n).
-From the recursion tree of the MERGE-SORT make, we can get the idea of Θ(n lgn) intuitively.
-The complexity of it's merge step has Θ(n).
-The height of the recursion tree will be lg n.
-The overall time T(n) will be Θ(n lgn).
+The recursion relation of the Merge sort is $T(n) = 2T(n/2) + Θ(n)$.
+From the recursion tree of the MERGE-SORT make, we can get the idea of $Θ(n lg^n)$ intuitively.
+The complexity of it's merge step has $Θ(n)$.
+The height of the recursion tree will be $lg^n$.
+The overall time T(n) will be $Θ(n lg^n)$.

 <br>
 From this point of view, it may seem that insertion sort is unnecessary.
 But the one big advantage of INSERTION-SORT over MERGE-SORT is that it doesn't need auxiliary space.
 INSERTION-SORT does in-place update.
 The MERGE-SORT has to make a copy of the array to do the recursion and put it back to the array.
-MERGE-SORT needs Θ(n) auxiliary space.
+MERGE-SORT needs $Θ(n)$ auxiliary space.

 ## Exercises & Problems